emiyl/psvimgtools-frontend/README.md

 For noobs: No this doesnt enable piracy, (except for epsp..)
 And No this isnt going to lead to a 3.63 spoof for games or PSN. you cannot run vita homebrew with this (only psp) hidden applications and uricaller dont acturally execute any applications.

+2. The titles of games are not displayed correctly

+Known bug allready only seems to effect some computers and i cant seem to replicate the bug. it doesnt acturally effect functionality though. it will still work..